Conference Menu

 Plastic plays an important role in agriculture, aquaculture, fisheries, and food contact materials, but its use raises concerns about its impacts on environmental and human health and sustainability.
 This symposium will cover topics such as (i) sources, occurrence and behaviour of plastics and plastic additives in crop agriculture, fisheries and aquaculture; (ii) Migration of microplastics, nanoplastics and plastic additives from food contact materials and their occurrence in foods; (iii) Toxicological and ecotoxicological impacts of plastics in the agrifood chain; (iv) Innovations in agricultural plastics design for environmental sustainability.

-Sources, Fate and Occurrence of Contaminants in the Environment (AN/EN)
+Sources, Fate and Occurrence of Contaminants in the Environment (EN)

 Organizers